dgraph-io/badger/README.md

 collection.
 A TTL can be set as a `time.Duration` value using the `Txn.SetWithTTL()` API method.

 An optional user metadata value can be set on each key.
 A user metadata value is represented by a single byte.
-It could be used to set client application specific flags for instance.
+It can be used to set certain bits along with the key to aid in interpreting or decoding the key-value pair.
 User metadata can be set using the `Txn.SetWithMeta()` API method.

 ### Iterating over keys